eagle840/katacoda-labs/sql/step2.md

 `mkdir backups`{{execute}}

-and start mysql in docker, setting up a volume for the database and one for the backup.
+and start mysql in docker, using the data/ volume for the database and backups/ for the backup.

-Since the sql data is still in the data volume from the last step, we'll be using that as the db. ***WIP*** no its not
+Since the sql data is still in the data volume from the last step, we'll be using that as the db.

 `docker run --name some-mysql -v /root/data:/var/lib/mysql -v /root/backups:/backups -e MYSQL_ROOT_PASSWORD=1234 -d mysql`{{execute}}